The Dr David Summers Charitable Trust was established in May 2011 following the death of Dr Summers.

 The funds consist of stock exchange investments managed by Speirs & Jeffrey Stockbrokers in Glasgow and a rental flat in Edinburgh.

-The Trustees meet approximately three times a year to consider grant applications and to review and monitor investment performance and the Trust’s financial strategy.
+The Trustees meet two or three times a year to consider grant applications, and to review and monitor investment performance and the Trust’s financial strategy.
 Specific investment restrictions are not imposed on the portfolio but ethical investment issues are actively considered by the Trustees.